-- Assigning persons as representatives of the Company to be Board Directors, senior Management or a party 1. with controlling power over the various abovementioned types of companies.
-This will be based on the percentage shareholding held by the Company and with the concurrence of the Executive Committee as defined in Charter of the Company's Board of Directors. - Determining the scope of authority, duties and responsibility of the Directors or senior Management 2. member who have be assigned to be representatives of the Company in accordance with and as defined by the operating handbook of those respective Subsidiary Companies etc. with regards to the separation of power and authority. - Establishing various operating mechanisms to oversee the required disclosures of information relating to 3. the financial status and operating performance results of these organizations, the related transactions with connected parties, the acquisition or disposal of assets, or any other important transactions undertaken by these companies.
-This is so that these transactions are undertaken in a correct and comprehensive manner, based on the same principles of information disclosures of the Company that are to be made through a central unit involving the finance and accounting, and legal departments as well as the office of the Company Secretary, so as to enable using the relevant information in preparing the financial statements of the Company in accordance with the established standards and required time frame.
-Additionally, the Regulations of the Subsidiary also specify the procedures in undertaking any inter-related transactions together with the acquisition and disposal of assets, and that these transactions must be undertaken in accordance with the applicable laws on securities. - Further, appropriate internal controls system have been established that are adequate and comprehensive 4. with various transactions undertaken in accordance with the applicable laws and including with the Handbook in the Separation of Operating Power and Authority; whereby these internal controls system have been reviewed and tested by the Internal Audit Unit of the Company/ Group.
+- 1. Assigning persons as representatives of the Company to be Board Directors, senior Management or a party with controlling power over the various abovementioned types of companies.
+This will be based on the percentage shareholding held by the Company and with the concurrence of the Executive Committee as defined in Charter of the Company's Board of Directors. - 2.
+Determining the scope of authority, duties and responsibility of the Directors or senior Management member who have be assigned to be representatives of the Company in accordance with and as defined by the operating handbook of those respective Subsidiary Companies etc. with regards to the separation of power and authority. - 3.
+Establishing various operating mechanisms to oversee the required disclosures of information relating to the financial status and operating performance results of these organizations, the related transactions with connected parties, the acquisition or disposal of assets, or any other important transactions undertaken by these companies.
+This is so that these transactions are undertaken in a correct and comprehensive manner, based on the same principles of information disclosures of the Company that are to be made through a central unit involving the finance and accounting, and legal departments as well as the office of the Company Secretary, so as to enable using the relevant information in preparing the financial statements of the Subsidiary also specify the procedures in undertaking any inter-related transactions together with the acquisition and disposal of assets, and that these transactions must be undertaken in accordance with the applicable laws on securities. - 4.
+Further, appropriate internal controls system have been established that are adequate and comprehensive with various transactions undertaken in accordance with the applicable laws and including with the Handbook in the Separation of Operating Power and Authority; whereby these internal controls system have been reviewed and tested by the Internal Audit Unit of the Company/ Group.